TuplexLanguage/site/docs/index.md

 Tasks recently completed:

+- Full support for ranges, with syntactic sugar and for loop integration ( N..M  N..step..M )
+- Rewrote first pass, the scanner, from scratch, and support for indentation-based program structure
 - Debugging information has been added.
 A Tuplex program can now be stepped and inspected in your favorite debugger
 - Basic type reflection and safe runtime type casting and conditionals
 - Completed handling of dynamic-length and nested arrays